Anonymous-4128/ProMISE/README.md

 ```

 ## Future Update
 We are collecting and integrating all state-of-the-art skeleton-based models including person re-ID and action recognition models.
-A model zoo will be built for researchers to seamlessly apply ProMISE and other skeleton semantics learning (SSL) tasks for evaluation.
+A model zoo with user-friendly APIs will be released for researchers to seamlessly apply ProMISE and other skeleton semantics learning (SSL) tasks for evaluation.

 ## License